Licensing options for this format begin with FME Professional Edition.

 FME identifies named ranges and tables using the format <sheetName>/<namedRangeName>, followed by the names and types of the attributes.

-FME currently does not support creating new Pivot tables, charts, or graphs, but can add data to them if they exist in template files or sheets.
+FME currently does not support creating new Pivot tables, charts, or graphs, but can add data to them if they exist in template files or worksheets.

-The writer can set protection levels for sheets only.
-Encryption of the workbook is not yet possible.
-The reader can read Excel files even if they have sheet (password) protection, but cannot read encrypted workbooks.
+The writer can set protection levels for worksheets only.
+Encryption of the spreadsheet is not yet possible.
+The reader can read Excel files even if they have sheet (password) protection, but cannot read encrypted spreadsheets.

 The Microsoft Excel writer allows the specification of a template file to use as a starting point for creating a new dataset.
 If a template file name is specified, the writer will make a copy of the template file in the location specified in the Dataset parameter.
 All write operations will be performed on the copy.
 The template file specified remains unchanged.
 If a template sheet is selected, in addition to the template file being copied, all new sheets being written will be written on a copy of the selected template sheet.